propadata/proparequest/README.md

 #### <a name="init-link">init(requestData)</a>

-*requestData* data received from used to make the request.
+*requestData*: data received from user to make the request.

 Example below:
 ```JavaScript